nsclass/nsclass.github.io/_posts/2020-06-14-vim-basic-commands.md

 - Adding double quotes for selected text with a visual mode

-  - Select text with a visual mode then press `S"`
+  - If vim support the surround, select text with a visual mode then press `S"`
+  - surround mode, `:set surround`